-Kick up the flavour of your chicken with this quick and easy spicy chicken.
-So quick to make it will be ready before your rice!
+This quick and easy 15-minute spicy chicken is a great way to kick up the flavour of your chicken.
+So quick to make that it will be ready before your rice is cooked!
 Use it in a rice or grain bowl, a taco, or lettuce wrap or alongside simple steamed greens or vegetables.

 I call this spicy chicken recipe a back pocket recipe.
 It’s the kind of recipe you just want to have handy for any night when time and/or cooking energy is short, but you don’t want to compromise on delicious.